 Soon, she found the quirkiness of this eccentric language a bit too much.
-Here is that story as recounted by an American friend (who shall remain uncredited – suffice it say every time I see Ted in “Outsourced,” I get reminded of him) for his version is a lot funnier than what may have transpired.
-So on that wintry day in Syracuse, Ioanna drove to Wegmans, the local supermarket, presumably looking for feta cheese or eggplants.
+On one wintry day in Syracuse, Ioanna drove to Wegmans, the local supermarket, presumably looking for feta cheese or eggplants.
 But she was unable to find it.
 As with most people not fluent in the language of the land, she wasn’t quite confident enough to approach an employee on the floor for help.
-I can totally understand her; I don’t approach anybody for help even when I am in my native town.
+I can totally understand her; I don’t approach anybody for help even in my native town.
 But I digress; coming back to Ioanna at Wegmans, she noticed this little machine where she could type in the item she wanted and get its location.
 The machine displayed, “Aisle 6.”

 Ioanna was floored.
 She had never seen the word “aisle.”
 So she fought and overcame her fear of Americans and decided to ask an employee where this thing called Aisle 6 was.
 Unfortunately, the way this English word sounds has nothing to do with the way it is spelled.
 Without the benefit of this knowledge, Ioanna asked a baffled and bemused clerk, “Where is ASSELLE six?”